 The Shocking and Ugly Truth About Being Called Creepy

-- Quick Note: the examples are of women because it’s easier to explain, but other men will also experience this same phenomenon.
-But instead of calling someone creepy, most guys will say something like “I dunno, there’s just something a little off about him”.
+- Quick Note: the examples are of women because it’s easier to explain, but men will experience this same phenomenon.
+But instead of calling someone creepy, most guys will say: “There’s something off about him”.

 Two people can walk up to a woman and say the exact same thing: